Do you have some delicious fresh blackberries? You have to give this easy recipe for a simple blackberry jam a try!

 Your jars of jam will need a processing time of 10 minutes.
 Continue with the next batch.

 Remove the hot jars and place on a clean paper towel upside down to cool.
 When cooled to room temperature, press the center of the jars.
 If they spring back to you then you will need to refrigerate your jam since it did not process properly.

-Let your homemade blackberry jam stand for 24 hours.
+Let your homemade blackberry jelly recipe stand for 24 hours.
 A good place to store them is in a cool, dry place.

 Just be patient when you make this delicious jam!
 It does take about 24-48 hours for the jam to fully process as it goes through the gel stage.

 Our favorite way to use this delicious blackberry jam is on our old-fashioned recipe for homemade buttermilk biscuits.

 When you crush the blackberries, you will end up with slightly more juice than needed to make the jam.
 So, I highly recommend making my Blackberry Lemonade recipe with the leftovers, you will love the blackberry flavor paired with the tart lemon juice.
 Or make a blackberry cheesecake!

 - 6 1/2 cups sugar

 - 1/2 tsp butter

 - In a stockpot, crush 8 cups of blackberries over medium heat using a potato masher.